 Planning a city break to Graz?
 I’ve got you covered.
 This guide will show you what to do in Graz with recommendations on where to stay, what to eat and tips on how to have the best time in Austria’s second largest city.

 The first thing that comes to mind when I think of Graz is the juxtaposition of old and new, traditional and modern, elegance and quirk.
-The pastel coloured stucco facades and cobbles of the old town contrast with edgy, futuristic design and modern architecture.
+The pastel coloured stucco facades and cobbles of the old town contrast with edgy, futuristic design and modern architecture just steps away.
 In 2003 Graz was named European Capital of Culture and in 2011 was awarded UNESCO City of Design status.
 The two awards complement both each other and the city of Graz perfectly.